-Being the amazing, true-to-life adventures and (very likely) misadventures of an Afghan war vet who seeks to take his education, activism and seemingly boundless energy to North Minneapolis, (NoMi) to help with a process of turning a rapidly revitalizing neighborhood into something approaching Urban Utopia.
+Being the amazing, true-to-life adventures and (very likely) misadventures of a writer who seeks to take his education, activism and seemingly boundless energy to North Minneapolis, (NoMi) to help with a process of turning a rapidly revitalizing neighborhood into something approaching Urban Utopia.
 I am here to be near my child.
-The journalism on this blog is dedicated to my son Alex, age 15, and his dream of studying math and robotics at MIT.
+From 02/08 to 06/15 this blog pushed free speech to the envelope, so others could take heart and speak unafraid.
 Email me at firstname.lastname@example.org

 Monday, October 8, 2012

 "A Pretend Real Estate Pro Who Was Caught Drinking His Own (Metaphorical) Bong Water," Chapter Two Of The Evil Anti-Johnny Book Of Revelations...